sangria-graphql/sangria-graphql.github.io/learn.md

   Schema.buildFromIntrospection(introspectionResults)
 ```

-It takes a results of a full introspection query (loaded from the server, file, etc.) and recreates the schema definition with stubs for resolve methods.
+It takes the result of a full introspection query (loaded from the server, file, etc.) and recreates the schema definition with stubs for resolve methods.
 You can customize a lot of aspects of the materialization by providing a custom `IntrospectionSchemaBuilder` implementation (you can also extend `DefaultIntrospectionSchemaBuilder` class).
 This means that you can, for instance, plug in some generic field resolution logic or provide generic logic for custom scalars.
 Without these customizations, the materialized schema would only be able to execute introspection queries.

 ### Based on IDL definitions